This site is not updated: for new events go to vanecriddle.ca

 How fortunate I am to have the health to travel and meet with such enthusiastic readers.

-See my new web page for more detailsof coming events: vanecriddle.ca
+See my new web page for more details of more coming events: vanecriddle.ca An important one is included here.

 October 3 Creative Retirement Bus tour Points West to Carberry, The Criddle Vane Homestead and Wawanesa.
-Contact Creative Retirement.
+Contact Creative Retirement will be arranging another tour in the fall of 2018,

 With no plans to travel very far, I am open to participate in ‘readings’ and book clubs.
 Contact me and we’ll have a conversation.